tinacms/tina.io/content/guides/tina-cloud/getting-started/draft.md

 ---
 # Tina Quickstart Guide

-The Tina Quickstart will allow you to get started in minutes with powerful visual editing on an existing NextJS application.
+This Tina Quickstart aims to get you started in minutes to benefit from powerful visual editing on an existing Next.js application.

-By the end of this guide, your whole team will be able to edit on a deployed version of your site — we recommend using Vercel.
+By the end of this guide, your whole team will be able to edit on a deployed version of your site — we recommend using [Vercel](https://vercel.com].

-### Create your Next applicaton
+### Create a Next.js application

 ```other
 npx create-next-app tina-quickstart